-In autoimmunity, the thymus does not program your lymphocytes properly, releasing poorly trained T-cells into your bloodstream which attack normal healthy tissues.
-By balancing your hypothalamus, your thymus does a better job at properly programming your T-cells.
+In autoimmunity, the thymus does not program your lymphocytes properly.
+Poorly trained T-cells are released into your bloodstream.
+They then attack normal healthy tissues.
+Your thymus does a better job of properly programming your T-cells with a balanced hypothalamus.

 Thyroiditis is not the only type of autoimmune disorder.
-There are more than eighty types of autoimmune disorders, including lupus, rheumatoid arthritis, multiple sclerosis, hepatitis, celiac disease, pernicious anemia, inflammatory bowel disease, vasculitis, myasthenia gravis, Meniere’s disease, Raynaud’s phenomenon, chronic fatigue syndrome, and fibromyalgia.
+There are more than eighty types of autoimmune disorders.
+They include lupus, rheumatoid arthritis, multiple sclerosis, hepatitis, celiac disease, and pernicious anemia.
+Moreover, inflammatory bowel disease, vasculitis, myasthenia gravis, Meniere’s disease, Raynaud’s phenomenon, chronic fatigue syndrome, and fibromyalgia.

-Many autoimmune diseases have similar symptoms, which makes getting a diagnosis frustrating and difficult.
+Many autoimmune diseases have similar symptoms.
+That makes getting a diagnosis frustrating and difficult.

-The first symptoms of autoimmunity are often fatigue, muscle aches, and low grade fever – early signs of your body attacking itself.
-Classically autoimmune diseases are characterized by inflammation, which can cause redness, heat and swelling.
+The first symptoms of autoimmunity are often fatigue, muscle aches, and low-grade fever.
+All early signs of your body attacking itself.
+Classically autoimmune diseases are characterized by inflammation.
+Therefore, it can cause redness, heat, and swelling.
 But not always.
-Some autoimmune diseases are internal, like autoimmune thyroiditis, where redness and heat are not seen, while swelling of the thyroid comes later.
-Some autoimmune diseases can be diagnosed through blood tests which pick up immune markers like rheumatoid factor for rheumatoid arthritis.
-Some autoimmune diseases can cause an elevation in ANA – antinuclear antibody – which is a general marker found in the blood that indicates inflammation somewhere in the body.
+Some autoimmune diseases are internal, like autoimmune thyroiditis.
+Redness and heat are not seen.
+Swelling of the thyroid comes later.
+A few autoimmune diseases can be diagnosed through blood tests.
+Tests that pick up immune markers like rheumatoid factor for rheumatoid arthritis.
+Some autoimmune diseases can cause an elevation in ANA – antinuclear antibody.
+It is a general marker found in the blood that indicates inflammation somewhere in the body.

 While ANA is not specific and can rise and fall with autoimmune flare-ups and remissions, it is a good starting point if you suspect autoimmunity.
-To treat autoimmune flare-ups, conventional medicine prescribes cortisone to reduce inflammation.
-Chronic use of cortisone can cause significant issues with adrenal function.
+So, to treat autoimmune flare-ups, conventional medicine prescribes cortisone to reduce inflammation.
+But, chronic use of cortisone can cause significant issues with adrenal function.
 The adrenal glands make cortisone in response to stress but when you take what you should be making, you hamper your body’s ability to make it.
 Many of my autoimmune patients treated with long-term cortisone have adrenal fatigue.
-Oft en untreated autoimmune patients come to me with adrenal issues.
+Often, untreated autoimmune patients come to me with adrenal issues.
 Why?
-Because their exhausted adrenal glands have been working overtime to reduce their autoimmune inflammation.
+Because their exhausted adrenal glands are working overtime to reduce their autoimmune inflammation.

 Excerpt from International #1 Best Seller Hormones in Harmony®